 The smarter she is, the more easily her grades convince people that “there’s nothing wrong.”
 The smarter she is, the more she knows intuitively that something is very different about her and that she’s the only one who can see it.

 Girls are expected to be much more aware of the feelings of others, to read and respond accurately to subtle social cues and to maintain more emotional control.

-“We Continue To Leave So Many Girls Behind”
+“We Leave So Many Girls With ADHD Behind”